Meta Batch-Instance Normalization for Generalizable Person Re-Identification: Experiments

-\textbf{Implementation details:} Following previous DG Re-ID methods~\cite{jia2019frustratingly, tamura2019augmented, song2019generalizable}, we adopt MobileNetV2~\cite{sandler2018mobilenetv2} with a multiplier of 1.4 as the backbone network.
+\textbf{Implementation details:} For a fair comparison, we adopted MobileNetV2~\cite{sandler2018mobilenetv2} with a multiplier of 1.4 and ResNet-50~\cite{he2016deep} as backbone networks.
 The weights are pre-trained on ImageNet~\cite{deng2009imagenet}.
-Our balancing parameters connect 53 pairs of BN layers and IN layers.
-The total number of balancing parameters is 23,822, which are initialized to 1.
+All balancing parameters are initialized to 1.
 For training, each image is resized to 256 $\times$ 128.
-In a mini-batch, we select 16 samples individually from five source domains.
-In the base model updating step, all 80 images in one mini-batch are used, whereas in meta-learning, domains are separated into meta-train and meta-test from another mini-batch.
-The label smoothing parameter is 0.1 and the margin in the triplet loss is 0.3.
+We select 16 samples for each domain in a mini-batch.
+In the base model updating step, all images in a mini-batch are used.
+However, in a meta-learning pipeline, domains are separated into meta-train and meta-test from another mini-batch.
+The label-smoothing parameter is 0.1 and the margin in the triplet loss is 0.3.
 For updating our base model, we use the SGD optimizer with a momentum of 0.9 and a weight decay of $5 \times 10^{-4}$.
 Its initial learning rate $\alpha$ is 0.01, which is warmed up for 10 epochs as \cite{luo2019bag} and decayed to its 0.1$\times$ and 0.01$\times$ at 40 and 70 epochs.
 In the meta-learning step, the balancing parameters are updated by another SGD optimizer without momentum and weight decay.
 The meta-train step-size $\beta$ oscillates back and forth in the range [0.001, 0.1] with the triangular policy~\cite{smith2017cyclical}.
 The meta-test step-size $\gamma$ is fixed to 0.1.
-The training stops at 100 epochs, with a total of 1,849 iterations for each epoch.
+The training stops at 100 epochs.
 To speed up the training process and increase memory efficiency, we use the automatic mixed-precision training~\cite{micikevicius2017mixed} in the entire process and the first-order approximations~\cite{finn2017model} in meta-optimization.
-All experiments are conducted on a single NVIDIA Titan Xp GPU using Pytorch.
+All experiments are conducted on an NVIDIA Titan Xp GPU using Pytorch.

 \textbf{Evaluation metrics:} We follow the common evaluation metrics for Re-ID as mean Average Precision (mAP) and Cumulative Matching Characteristic (CMC) at Rank-$k$.